Flashlight (Jessie J song)

-"Flashlight" is a song recorded by English singer Jessie J for the soundtrack to the film Pitch Perfect 2 (2015).
-The song was written by Sia, Christian Guzman, Jason Moore and Sam Smith.
+"Flashlight" is a song recorded by British singer Jessie J for the soundtrack to the film Pitch Perfect 2 (2015).
+The song was written by Sia, Christian Guzman, Jason Moore, and Sam Smith.
 The song was originally obtained when one pre-ordered the Pitch Perfect 2 soundtrack in the United States, beginning on 23 April 2015; it later became available for download on its own.
 "Flashlight" was released in the United Kingdom on 11 May 2015 both on the soundtrack and as a stand-alone single.
-"Flashlight" was particularly successful in Australia, peaking at number two, and number seven in New Zealand.